 “We could wait it out until nightfall without moving.
 We have enough power to keep the lights on at least.”

 “I’m worried we haven’t put enough distance between us for that.
 If they find us running on the surface, at least we can try to outrun them.
-If they find us deep with no battery when they come back around on their next search circle, we’re done for.”
+If they find us deep with no battery, when they come back around on their next search circle, we’re done for.”

-“We would benefit from another piece of covering luck like the deep scattering layer,” said Hemi.
+“We would benefit from another piece of covering luck, like the deep scattering layer,” said Hemi.

 “That maneuver depended far too much on luck and a dangerous roll of the dice, Hemi.
 Luck and gambling is no way to run a submarine.
 The odds are never in our favor.
 What I want is a fucking plan that is reliable and executable.”
 She paused, feeling tired.
 “Fuck me,” said Percy.
 “I’m going to lay down for a minute.
-Run the batteries down, and get me when we have only emergency reserves left.”
+Run the batteries down and get me when we have only emergency reserves left.”

 Percy climbed down a deck and disappeared forward into the Captain’s cabin.
-She was out almost immediately as she fell into her rack.
-The ability to fall asleep instantly was a talent she had gained from long years of experience working with short sleep on subs.
+She was out almost as soon as she fell into her rack.
+The ability to fall asleep instantly was a talent she had gained from long years of working with little sleep on subs.

 They motored nearly silently through the black depths for another two hours before the battery depletion warning lights lit up on the electrical system panel in the control room.
 Hemi had his deck crew shut the motors down and keep the boat hovering steadily in place while using as little power as possible.
-He went down to the Captain’s cabin and woke Percy.
+He went down to the captain’s cabin and woke Percy.
 They returned to the sonar compartment together, updated their probable position on the chart—still a long way from anywhere—and decided to take the only reasonable action available to them: rise to periscope depth and have a look around.

 Not wanting to waste battery power driving up to the surface, they opened the high-pressure air system just a bit on the main ballast tanks to gain a little buoyancy and floated upwards.
 They watched the depth gauge rotate back to the left making its way steadily towards zero.
 At periscope depth, Hemi flooded enough of the trim tanks to hold them there.
 Percy put the scope up.